johbot1/DnDBuddy/README.md

 # DnDBuddy
-A helpful companion for DMing games
+A helpful companion for DMing games!

+# What is this?

+# Requirements:

+## How To Run:

+# Customization: